eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">EDP_09<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-An Attestation Provider SHALL include an embedded disclosure policy (if any) by value in the Issuer metadata related to the attestation, in compliance with the [OpenID4VCI] issuance protocol or an extension thereof specified in the technical specification mentioned in EDP_08.
+An Attestation Provider SHALL include an embedded disclosure policy (if any) by value in the Issuer metadata related to the attestation, in compliance with [OpenID4VCI] and [ETSI TS 119 472-3].

 </div>
 </div>